TatoNaranjo/LasNotasDeTato/Notas De La Universidad/Lengua Extranjera IV/My Country's Investigation.md

 The official languages of Malta's country are Maltese and English.

-==Even though== Maltese is the national language of malta, their people ==used== to speak in English with fluency, so... for that reason and another historical fact, if you speak in English and you want to go to Malta, you don't have to learn Maltese necessarily.
+Even though Maltese is the national language of malta, their people used to speak in English with fluency, so... for that reason and another historical fact, if you speak in English and you want to go to Malta, you don't have to learn Maltese necessarily.

 But, if you want to learn how to speak Maltese, many schools teach courses to non-native speakers.
 # ¿What's Malta's typical food?